 After a few back and forth emails I found myself planning a trip to the Columbia Icefields with So and Ferenc for an attempt on Mount Columbia and a possible shot at Castleguard Peak.
-This would be a very serious winter ascent of Alberta's highest peak (12,274 feet) which is infamous for being technically 'easy' when in good shape but with a serious bite of avalanches, hidden crevasses and tempramental weather conditions when not.
-Castleguard is a comparatively easy ascent, but has the same 'bite' as any peak on the icefields, you need a good weather window and good snow combined with a bit of luck or you're not gonna summit.
+This would be a serious winter ascent of Alberta's highest peak (12,274 feet) which is infamous for being technically 'easy' when in good shape but with a serious bite of avalanches, hidden crevasses and temperamental weather conditions when not.
+Castleguard is a comparatively easy ascent, but has the same 'bite' as any peak on the icefields, you need a good weather window and good snow combined with a bit of luck or you're not going to summit.

-When you add up all the factors that can prevent a successful summit bid on Mount Columbia I think we were a bit too optimistic about our chances of summiting, simply because we only concerned ourselves with two main factors, weather and avalanche conditions, and didn't consider some of the others;
+I've heard a statistic that it takes most people several attempts to reach the summit of Mount Columbia and now I know why.
+When you add up all the factors that can prevent a successful summit bid on Mount Columbia I think we were a bit too optimistic about our chances of summitting, simply because we only concerned ourselves with two main factors, weather and avalanche conditions, and didn't consider some of the others;

 Snow conditions on the glacier itself. i.e. are you breaking trail or is there an existing one?
 Is the snow surface hardpack or soft?

 Snow conditions on the final 400-500m ascent slops regardless of avalanche conditions (normal east face or southeast ridge routes).
 Is it hard snow, ice or soft snow?

 Condition of the 'schrund.
 Is it filled in?
 Barely covered?

 Approach distance.
 Lines on a map look so easy!
 Skiing 20km with an over night backpack with winter and mountaineering gear is a lot of work.

 We should have known that there's a reason Columbia is considered an April, May or June ascent and is rarely ascended in the middle of winter and even more rarely from the Saskatchewan Glacier approach in winter.
 I assumed that with the great weather forecast of light winds, clear sky and very reasonable avalanche conditions, the Columbia Icefields would be a busy place.
 Boy was I wrong!!
 To make a long story short, we ran into a trackless glacier (we broke trail all the way up the Saskatchewan Glacier and from our camp to Mount Columbia), snow that was up to our ankles and to top it all off, a 'schrund where there shouldn't have been one.

 After 30km of skiing and nearly 2000 meters of height gain we found ourselves over 11,000 feet on Mount Columbia's Southeast ridge staring into a black hole with the sinking realization that this quest was over for us.
-But I'm getting a bit ahead of myself...
+But I'm getting a bit ahead of myself.